Long-Term Disability Benefits for Rheumatoid Arthritis

 Joint pain and Stiffness

 Joint pain and stiffness commonly occur in the feet, knees, and hands.
 This can cause permanent joint destruction and deformity.
-This joint pain can be debilitating, and the damage to your joints can make it difficult to work or do your activities of daily living.
+Joint pain can be debilitating, and damage to joints can make it difficult to work or perform daily living activities.

 Swollen and Tender Joints

-Swollen joints and painful tenderness limit your ability to do any work activity that requires use of your feet, knees and hands.
+Swollen joints and painful tenderness limit your ability to perform any work activity that requires you to use your feet, knees, and hands.

 Fatigue